CURRENT PROJECT – SCHOOL SUPPLIES FOR CRAYONS TO CLASSROOMS

-Community partners have included The Food Bank, Corinthian Baptist Church, CARE House, Ronald McDonald House, Clothes that Work, Montgomery County Juvenile Court, Dayton Children’s Hospital, Oak Tree Corner, Dayton VA, St. Vincent de Paul Women’s and Children’s Center and Artemis Center.
+Community partners have included The Food Bank, Corinthian Baptist Church, CARE House, Ronald McDonald House, Clothes that Work, Montgomery County Juvenile Court, Montgomery County Women in Reentry, Dayton Children’s Hospital, Oak Tree Corner, Dayton VA, St. Vincent de Paul Women’s and Children’s Center, and Artemis Center.

 During the COVID-19 epidemic, we provided casseroles to the local homeless shelter, something our congregants were able to do at home and drop off.
 As the casseroles were frozen, the shelter was able to thaw and use them as needed.
 We have supported the CROP walk to help those who are food insecure, made casseroles for the local homeless shelter, and adopted a family to donate gifts.